PolarRES/Storyboards/public/stories/rain.md

 <!-- Section five -->

-:::Chapter{headline="Spatial patterns of precipitation" image="rain_snow_maps"}
+:::Chapter{headline="Spatial patterns of precipitation" image="rain_snow_maps.png"}

 ## Spatial patterns of precipitation

-*Precipitation is concentrated around steep terrain in all RCMs and ERA5.
+-Precipitation is concentrated around steep terrain in all RCMs and ERA5.

-*The RCMs have more snow and rain than ERA5 across the whole region.
+-The RCMs have more snow and rain than ERA5 across the whole region.

-*While the ERA5 and RCM-simulated snowfall amounts are more comparable, the high-resolution RCMs have much more rain than ERA5.
+-While the ERA5 and RCM-simulated snowfall amounts are more comparable, the high-resolution RCMs have much more rain than ERA5.

-*ERA5 is at approximately 30 km resolution, while the RCMs are at 1 km resolution.
+-ERA5 is at approximately 30 km resolution, while the RCMs are at 1 km resolution.

-*This shows the benefit of using high-resolution RCMs to explore the dynamics of extreme precipitation in West Antarctica
+-This shows the benefit of using high-resolution RCMs to explore the dynamics of extreme precipitation in West Antarctica

 :::